Skip to main content Accessibility information

 You will graduate having achieved the RCSLT Pre-registration Eating, Drinking and Swallowing competencies.
 We have a long and successful history of supporting students to reach equivalent standards at Marjon.

-Marjon is currently the only pre-registration, direct-entry SLT programme in the Southwest, and our close partnerships with SLT services across the region enable us to offer a broad range of placement opportunities.
+Marjon is currently the only undergraduate pre-registration, direct-entry SLT programme in the Southwest, and our 30-year history of close partnerships with SLT services means you'll learn from the experts!

 Clinical simulation for teaching and placements, using specially purchased software and trained actors to help students gain vital therapeutic skills & experience.